laidav/hubfx/packages/rxjs-state/README.md

 - this new model can be bound with any UI library for rendering

 - # 2023 07 21 (Fri)
+- # 2023 07 22 (Sat)

-1. REFACTOR FORMS
+1. REFACTOR FORMS - DONE

-- update state builder to include validators in the FormControl
+- update state builder to include validators in the FormControl - DONE

-  - update tests
+  - update tests - DONE

-- update reducers builder since validators will be available in the state
+- update reducers builder since validators will be available in the state - DONE

-  - update tests
+  - update tests - DONE

-- update effects builder since validators will be avaiable in the state
+- update effects builder since validators will be avaiable in the state - DONE
-  - update tests
+  - update tests - DONE

+- # 2023 07 23 (Sun)

+1. more async validation tests, to see how streams are affected by changes in other fields, debouncing and switchMap

 # TODOS

-1. async validation on value update should set validating to true - IN PROGRESS
+1. async validation on value update should set validating to true in reducer - IN PROGRESS

 1. handling adding and removing array items

-1. SHOULD INITIALIZE and async validate at beginning

-- local value startWith operator of the initial value of the config?
+- local value startWith operator of the initial value of the config? - DONE

 1. reset form , and set Pristine value

 ## CLEAN UP TODOS

+### FORMS
 - prioritize clean up items!

+1. need a way of handling custom actions with the form

+- custom reducers/effects to merge with form?

+1. need a way of handling custom actions with the form

+- custom reducers/effects to merge with form?

 1. Dynamically adding/removing controls to formGroup?

+1. SHOULD INITIALIZE and async validate at beginning?

-1. better way to copy compare objects than JSON STRINGIFY
+1. better way to copy compare objects than JSON STRINGIFY?

-1. used withLatestFrom in FormsEffectsBuilder for getting the controlRef
+1. used withLatestFrom in FormsEffectsBuilder for getting the controlRef - DONE

-1. Effect actions should be labeled as such

 1. update touched action in reducer. handle

 - create update touched reducer (state, controlRef)
   - it will be called when user updates value and when user has action TOUCH CONTROL

-1. need a way of handling custom actions with the form

-- custom reducers/effects to merge with form?

-1. optional typing for action payload
+1. optional typing for action payload - DONE

+1. Consider submitting property on Form Group?

+### Other Items
+1. Documentation

+  - one way in one way out rule

+1. Better api

+  - hub.state({ reducer, ...otherOptions }) ?

+1. rename repo to RxHub

 1. add a tap option for neccessary side effects